Jim Burns (television producer)

-Following Burns' death, MTV released a statement reading, "MTV was deeply saddened to learn of Jim Burns’ passing.
+Following Burns's death, MTV released a statement reading, "MTV was deeply saddened to learn of Jim Burns’s passing.
 As co-creator of the beloved 'Unplugged' franchise, his groundbreaking work continues to resonate with audiences around the world.
 Our thoughts and prayers go out to his family and loved ones."
-Robert Small, Burns' collaborator on Unplugged, also paid tribute, saying: "He was a terrific human being.
+Robert Small, Burns's collaborator on Unplugged, also paid tribute, saying: "He was a terrific human being.
 He could make fun of people without making them feel bad.
 He just had a knack for making people happy."

-In September 2017, just months before Burns' death, MTV Unplugged returned to television with new performances Shawn Mendes, Bleachers, and A-ha.
+In September 2017, just months before Burns's death, MTV Unplugged returned to television with new performances Shawn Mendes, Bleachers, and A-ha.